mishmish66/cs326-project-misha/milestone-1.md

 This tool could also ease the process of finding feedback for the motors.
 Many times the websites where these are available have no review system whatsoever or I have a hard time trusting the credibility of the reviews shown on their website.
 This could increase confidence of people ordering motors to feel that they are ordering a product with
 ## Functionality
+- Specs Tracked
+    - Stall Torque
+    - Price
+    - Power
+    - KV
+    - Weight
+    - Volume
-- Graph which can have its axes changed to display stall torque, price, power KV, weight, and volume.
+- Graph which can have its axes changed to display any of the specs
-- List which can be configured to filter and order on any of the specs that can be graphed.
+- List which can be configured to filter and order on any of the specs
-- Display pictures for each motor.
+- Display pictures for each motor
 - Contain a link to where the motor is sold
+- Display a list of long comments about the motor with longer reviews of the motor
+- Helpfullness rating system for the reviews so that the most helpful ones appear first